Skip to main content

 “The compelling higher purpose that inspires us and acts as the source of all we do.”

-In Sinek’s Ted Talk, he suggests the reason Apple was so successful was it started with ‘Why’.
+In Sinek’s Ted Talk, he suggests Apple was so successful because it started with ‘Why’.
 This was at the core of Apple’s marketing (pardon the pun!) and the driving force behind its operations.
 As a result, he argues, Apple was able to attract customers who shared its core beliefs and values.

 From this, he designed his ‘Golden Circle’ theory of building strategy.